 - Where can I get more information (Mozobil)?

 What is plerixafor (Mozobil)?

-Plerixafor works by helping your bone marrow release stem cells into your bloodstream so they can be collected and transplanted back into the body.
+Plerixafor helps your bone marrow release stem cells into your bloodstream so they can be collected and transplanted back into your body.

 Plerixafor may also be used for purposes not listed in this medication guide.